Richard D. James Album

-Richard D. James Album was composed by James on his Macintosh computer, and took longer to complete than his previous efforts.
-The album features faster breakbeats and intricate drum programming which draw influence from jungle and drum and bass, combined with lush string arrangements, unstable time signatures, and slow ambient melodies reminiscent of James' earlier work, as well as modulated vocals by James.
+Richard D. James Album is a studio album by the British electronic music artist and producer Richard D. James under the alias of Aphex Twin.
+It was released on 4 November 1996 through Warp Records.
+It was composed by James on his Macintosh computer, and took longer to complete than his previous albums.
+It features fast breakbeats and intricate drum programming which draw from jungle and drum and bass.
+James' drum loops are paired with lush string arrangements, and ambient melodies reminiscent of his earlier work, as well as modulated vocals from James.